 Providing Health Exams That Exceed Legal Requirements

-We conduct regular health exams that are more detailed than required by law, with an examination rate of 98.6% in fiscal 2021.
+We conduct regular health exams that are more detailed than required by law, with an examination rate of 99.9% in fiscal 2022.
 Following those exams, we inform all those diagnosed with observation by email.
-As for those who are diagnosed with severe health problems, we urge them to have an emergent consultation at a medical institution as soon as possible, and in fiscal 2021, 86.7% of employees followed the advice.
+As for those who are diagnosed with severe health problems, we urge them to have an emergent consultation at a medical institution as soon as possible, and in fiscal 2022, 99.7% of employees followed the advice.
 (The percentage was somewhat lower than usual because of the coronavirus pandemic.)
 Starting from Fiscal 2020, when severe cases are identified among the employees who have been advised to receive "emergent consultation," we advise them to work on "improvement" so that they consult with an industrial doctor, with their supervisor present at the meeting, and receive our health guidance.
 If no improvement is shown, we consider limiting the range of their work.

 Additionally, the "Pre-Checkup Challenge" program provides guidance by a public health nurse for three months prior to the health checkup to those employees who had lifestyle-related disease-related findings in the previous year's health checkup and who wish to receive such guidance.
-As a result, we achieved a 30% reduction in the prevalence of findings among those who were eligible for the checkups in fiscal 2021.
+As a result, we achieved a 29% reduction in the prevalence of findings among those who were eligible for the checkups in fiscal 2022.

 Furthermore, in partnership with the KDDI Health Insurance Union, we actively promote measures to prevent diseases from becoming severe (data health planning).
-The completion rate for the motivational support in "specific health guidance" in fiscal 2021, which is conducted jointly with the KDDI Health Insurance Union, was 93.4%.
+The completion rate for the motivational support in "specific health guidance" in fiscal 2022, which is conducted jointly with the KDDI Health Insurance Union, was 95.1%.
 The KDDI Health Insurance Union provides group-wide specific health guidance (active support and motivation support), and we are continuing our initiatives to increase these rates, including continuous support provided via email.
 To promote better health, the union also dispatches lecturers to provide health seminars at workplaces.
 In addition, we introduced health programs that provide free dental checkups and assistance with smoking cessation, among others.

 Other Health Management Measures